-If you have a cabin or cottage on a fishing lake or river, you may want to carry the fishing theme into the decor of your retreat.
-Maybe you just love fishing and want to dedicate a spot in your home for some rustic vintage fishing decor.
+If you have a cabin or cottage on a fishing lake or river, you may want to carry the fisherman theme into the decor of your retreat.
+Maybe you just love fishing and want to dedicate a spot in your home for some rustic or vintage fishing decor.
 Either way, I have some fun ideas for you that I have used in my own home and cabin.

 Before I show you some of our collection, I have to tell you about this fishing bear here!
 It would probably be a great accessory to have sitting outside, especially at our cabin, but I wanted to make a fun display on our stair landing.
 This is on the stairs leading to our basement, which is decorated very rustic, and I wanted to start setting the tone on the walk down.